JinShanH/AirBrB/README.md

 The port that the backend runs on (and that the frontend can use) is specified in `frontend/src/config.js`.
 You can change the port in this file.
 This file exists so that your frontend knows what port to use when talking to the backend.

-## 4. Constraints & Assumptions

-### 4.1.
-Languages

- * You must implement this assignment in ReactJS.
-You cannot use other declarative frameworks, such as AngularJS, or VueJS.
- * You must use ReactJS solutions wherever possible, and avoid doing any direct DOM manipulation unless completely unavoidable (check with course staff).
- * You can use any CSS libraries that you would like, such as bootstrap or material-ui.
- * You are able to use and install any library that is available to install via `npm install`.

-### 4.2.
-Browser Compatibility
- * You should ensure that your programs have been tested on one of the following two browsers:
-   * Locally, Google Chrome (various operating systems) - make sure is latest version.
-   * On CSE machines.

-### 4.3.
-Using code found online
- * You may use small amounts (&lt; 10 lines) of general purpose code (not specific to the assignment) obtained from a site such as Stack Overflow or other publically available resources.
-You should attribute clearly the source of this code in a comment with it.
-You can not otherwise use code written by another person.

-### 4.4.
-Other Requriements
- * The specification is intentionally vague to allow you to build frontend components however you think are visually appropriate.
-Their size, positioning, colour, layout, is in virtually all cases completely up to you.
-We require some basic criteria, but it's mainly dictating elements and behaviour.
- * Besides those described to avoid, you may use any other packages available on npm.
- * The use of universal CSS is banned - you must use either CSS libraries (e.g. material-ui) or styled components.

-## 9. Late Submission Policy

-No late submission are accepted.